Side-channel attack: Examples

 Historical analogues to modern side-channel attacks are known.
 A recently declassified NSA document reveals that as far back as 1943, an engineer with Bell telephone observed decipherable spikes on an oscilloscope associated with the decrypted output of a certain encrypting teletype.
 According to former MI5 officer Peter Wright, the British Security Service analyzed emissions from French cipher equipment in the 1960s.
 In the 1980s, Soviet eavesdroppers were suspected of having planted bugs inside IBM Selectric typewriters to monitor the electrical noise generated as the type ball rotated and pitched to strike the paper; the characteristics of those signals could determine which key was pressed.

 Power consumption of devices causes heating, which is offset by cooling effects.
 Temperature changes create thermally induced mechanical stress.
 This stress can create low level acoustic emissions from operating CPUs (about 10 kHz in some cases).
 Recent research by Shamir et al. has suggested that information about the operation of cryptosystems and algorithms can be obtained in this way as well.
 This is an acoustic cryptanalysis attack.

 If the surface of the CPU chip, or in some cases the CPU package, can be observed, infrared images can also provide information about the code being executed on the CPU, known as a thermal-imaging attack.

 An optical side-channel attack examples include gleaning information from the hard disk activity indicator to reading a small number of photons emitted by transistors as they change state.

 Allocation-based side channels also exist and refer to the information that leaks from the allocation (as opposed to the use) of a resource such as network bandwidth to clients that are concurrently requesting the contended resource.

+Trusted execution environment attacks

+Trusted execution environments (TEEs) such as Intel SGX and AMD SEV are designed to isolate sensitive computations from the rest of a system, but researchers have demonstrated numerous side-channel attacks against them, including page-fault-based attacks, cache-based attacks such as SGAxe, and memory-bus attacks.
+These attacks are notable because they undermine the isolation guarantees that TEEs are specifically designed to provide, even when the surrounding operating system or hypervisor is compromised.